US Senate panel to vote on China tech bill on Wednesday

 A U.S. Senate committee is set to vote Wednesday on a compromise measure for basic and advanced technology research and science over five years and the creation of a White House chief manufacturing officer in the face of rising competitive pressure from China.

-WASHINGTON: A U.S. Senate committee is set to vote Wednesday on a compromise measure for basic and advanced technology research and science over five years and the creation of a White House chief manufacturing officer in the face of rising competitive pressure from China.
+WASHINGTON -A U.S. Senate committee is set to vote on Wednesday on a compromise measure for basic and advanced technology research and science over five years and the creation of a White House chief manufacturing officer in the face of rising competitive pressure from China.

-The roughly US$110 bilion measure known as the "Endless Frontier" act is not expected to include legislation to allow automakers to deploy tens of thousands of self-driving vehicles on U.S. roads despite a push by some lawmakers, congressional aides said.
+The roughly US$110 billion measure, known as the "Endless Frontier" act, is not expected to include legislation to allow automakers to deploy tens of thousands of self-driving vehicles on U.S. roads despite a push by some lawmakers, congressional aides said.

+Senate Commerce Committee Chair Maria Cantwell said she and the top Republican on the panel, Roger Wicker, had agreed to accept nearly 100 amendments to the revised proposal.

+The bipartisan bill would authorize most of the money, US$100 billion, over five years to invest in basic and advanced research, commercialization, and education and training programs in key technology areas, including artificial intelligence, semiconductors, quantum computing, advanced communications, biotechnology and advanced energy.